 Why an Arts degree is worth studying

-“Arts brings together the skills you need to be adaptable, creative and a critical thinker and that’s what you need in your future career,” she says.
+“Arts brings together the skills you need to be adaptable, creative and a critical thinker and that’s what you need in your future career,” says Professor Ruth Wallace, Dean at CDU’s College of Indigenous Futures, Arts and Society.

 Research and predictions from the World Economic Forum have shown that soft, transferable skills (such as creativity, diversity and cultural intelligence) will, in fact, be most in demand for jobs of the future.
 And if predictions are right, Deloitte Access Economics says you can expect the proportion of jobs requiring these skills to rise to 63 percent by 2030.